logo

 Knitting Garden - the widest selection of Aspen colors I've found yet (for your City Coat).

-Patternworks - great yarn store, slow-loading web page.
-Well-organized yarn info in their print catalog.
+Patternworks - great yarn store, good service.
+Well-organized yarn info in their print catalog (not like some others...).

 Ram Wools - lovely yarns and prices, plus original designs.
 Great print catalog.